webmagic-io/docs/en/posts/ch5-annotation/extractby.md

 #### 5.3.6 ExtractByUrl

-`@ExtractByUrl` is a separate comment, it means "be extracted from the URL."
+`@ExtractByUrl` is a separate annotation, it means "be extracted from the URL."
 It only supports regular expressions as extraction rules.